TibFinance/TibDotNetCoreSdk/README.md

         }
     }
     ```
-this is a way to handle a response , you can choose your own way to handle the response you get.
+This is a way to handle a response , you can choose your own way to handle the response you get.
 just keep in mind that every response contains the said properties

 For more details about mothods visit [here](./Documentation/methods.md)